 '''

-(psamm-env) $ 1s
+(psamm-env) $ ls

 compounds.yaml

+exchange.yaml

 limits.yaml

-medium.yaml

 model.yaml

 reactions.yaml

 '''

 These files can be opened using any standard text editor.
-We highly recommend using an editor that includes syntax highlighting for the YAML language (we recommend the Atom editor which includes built-in support for YAML and is available for OSX, Linux and Windows).
+We highly recommend using an editor that includes syntax highlighting for the YAML language (we recommend the Atom editor which includes built-in support for YAML and is available for macOS, Linux and Windows).
 You can also use a command like less to quickly inspect the files: